whiteaway/traefik-tool/readme.md

 run `docker-compose up` and visit the url you gave.
 You should now have the traefik interface on the url, and a new network "traefik_nw" for your services to use.

+## Do this (WINDOWS)

+Copy example-.env from /example-files to the root of your directory and make sure you have docker-for-windows installed on your machine.

 ## It does